Open-Source-Armada/OSA-Zoog-Mk2/README.md

 # OSA-Zoog-Mk2
 Cheap and disposable stealth skiff, made without FCU/MFC to shave print cost.

-Made as a disposable ship and assult pod for up to 2 people, there may not be a cheaper, more stress free way to zerg into the fight.
+Made as a disposable ship and assault pod for up to 2 people, there may not be a cheaper, more stress free way to zerg into the fight.

 For a total of 4 stacks of t1 ore, and a print cost of 22 001 credits print without crafting parts, i can confidently say it does not get cheaper than this for brave one way trips.

-For good measure, i made a 5 pod launcher varient, giving you possibly one of the most affordable stealth bombers to have fun with.
+For good measure, i made a 5 pod launcher variant, giving you possibly one of the most affordable stealth bombers to have fun with.

 //Specs//